 NUMBER OF RESIDENTS

-The Radiation Oncology Physics Residency Program is designed to handle two residents concurrently at the Orlando Health UF Health Cancer Center.
+The Radiation Oncology Physics Residency Program is designed to handle two residents concurrently at the Orlando Health Cancer Institute.
 One resident is scheduled to graduate from the program every June.